ishwors/ecommerce_ishwor/LabReports/Lab4.md

-## Objectives
+## Lab 4 - Objectives

 - To set up basic template to display products, categories, and brands
 - To configure proper settings to connect the model to the view, and view to the template
-- To add searching capability in the user page for products, categories, and brands
+- To perform searching operation in the user page for products, categories, and brands

 ---